patrickvossler18/tdnn_package/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-*This package is still in beta and not yet intended for regular use*
+### This package is still in beta and not yet intended for regular use

-The `tdnn` R package provides an implementation of the two-scale distributional nearest neighbors algorithm proposed in (Demirkaya et al., 2022)[https://arxiv.org/abs/1808.08469].
+The `tdnn` R package provides an implementation of the two-scale distributional nearest neighbors algorithm proposed in [Demirkaya et al., 2022](https://arxiv.org/abs/1808.08469).

 ## Installation